 Undergraduates at the University of Illinois fill volunteer roles in the project for academic credit in psychology.
-The students receive training and supervision by experienced psychologists as an ongoing course activity.
+The students receive training and supervision by experienced graduate students and community youth workers.

-Each youngster is assigned to a student volunteer for a 41/2-month period.
+Each youngster is assigned to a student volunteer for a 41⁄2-month period.
 After assessing the youngster's problems and needs, the student develops a program for the youth using one of two innovative techniques.